 The goal of the Clean Air Act is to "protect and enhance the quality of the Nation's air resources."
-To implement that goal, the 1970 Clean Air Act Amendments required EPA to establish National Ambient Air Quality Standards (NAAQS) to define the level of air quality that is expected to be maintained throughout the nation.
-Of the six "criteria" pollutants for which standards have been established, we have been least successful in our efforts to attain the standard for ozone.
-Nationwide, more than sixty areas still violate the ozone standard.
+To implement that goal, the 1970 Clean Air Act Amendments required EPA to establish National Ambient Air Quality Standards (NAAQS) to define the level of air quality that is expected to be maintained throughout the Nation.
+Of the six 'criteria" pollutants for which standards have been established, we have been least successful in our efforts to attain the standard for ozone.
+Nationwide, about 100 areas still violate the ozone standard.

-The ozone nonattainment problem is addressed by bills in both houses of Congress, as well as by a new regulatory policy that has been proposed by EPA.
-In this chapter, we first review the framework for meeting the ozone standard that was established in the 1970 and 1977 Clean Air Act Amendments and then briefly discuss the State implementation planning (SIP) process.
+This upcoming reauthorization of the Clean Air Act will be the third time that Congress will specify a mechanism to achieve the goal specified in 1970.
+To provide context for the remainder of the report, in this chapter we first review the Framework for meeting the ozone standard that was established in the 1970 and 1977 Clean Air Act Amendments and then briefly discuss the State implementation planning (SIP) process.
 The last section presents some of the reasons why efforts to meet the standard following the 1977 Amendments failed.